Orbeat Time

 Summary

-Orbeat is an octal time system.
+Orbeat is an octal-based cryptic timestamping system.
 It gets its name from a combination of octal, orbit, and beat.
-This naming reflects the system's structure, which utilizes an octal (base-8) representation to measure time in a continuous, orbit-like cycle.
+This naming reflects the system's structure, which utilizes an octal (base-8) representation to measure time in a continuous, orbit-like cycle based on a rational underlying calendar foundation.

 Background

-Loosely inspired by Swatch Internet Time (.beat time), a decimal time system introduced in 1998 used on ICQ and in the game Phantasy Star Online to facilitate cross-continent gaming, and the 8-day market week nundinal cycle was used alongside the Roman calendar.
-It also draws inspiration from batch codes used in retail and manufacturing industries for date codes and competitive intelligence.
+Loosely inspired by Swatch Internet Time (.beat time), a decimal time system introduced in 1998 used on ICQ and in the game Phantasy Star Online to facilitate cross-continent gaming, and batch codes used in retail and manufacturing industries for date codes and competitive intelligence.
+The underlying system draws from proven historical precedents like the Roman 8-day nundinal market cycle and astronomical precision.

 Motivation

 I created this project out of intellectual curiosity and as a practical tool.
 It was a stimulating exercise that allowed me to combine various concepts across multiple disciplines.
 I needed an efficient and cryptic timestamping method, like batch codes, to manage public-facing personal documents.
-I sought to devise an innovative way to balance precision with obscurity by crafting a compact yet noteworthy date time code, which would be meaningful to me while remaining ambiguous for others.
+I sought to devise an innovative way to balance precision with obscurity by crafting a compact yet noteworthy timestamp code based on rational principles, which would be meaningful to me while remaining ambiguous for others.

 Design Decisions